What is Baptism For ?

 Let me give you a little background here.

 The occasion was the day of Pentecost, and Jews from neighboring areas, and even neighboring countries, had come to Jerusalem for this annual religious festival.
 “Pentecost” is a Greek word meaning “fifty”.
 It was also called “The Feast of Weeks” by the Jews.
-The Feast of Weeks, celebrated the completion of seven weeks, of seven days each, the celebration taking place on the next day, the fiftieth day.
+The Feast of Weeks, celebrated the completion of seven weeks, of seven days each, beginning on the day after the Passover.
 Pentecost is a reminder to the Jews, of the fifty days that it took Israel to reach Mt Sinai, after being released from slavery in Egypt.
 And it was a celebration of the arrival at Mt Sinai, which was the place where Moses received the ten commandments from God.
-My Sinai is called Mt Horeb, but it is the “Mountain of God”.
+My Sinai is also called Mt Horeb, and it is the “Mountain of God”.

 Now let’s read from Acts 2:1-5, “And when the day of Pentecost had come, they were all together in one place.
 And suddenly there came from heaven, a noise like a violent rushing of wind, and it filled the whole house where they were sitting.
 And there appeared to them “tongues” as of fire, distributing themselves, and they rested on each one of them.
 And they were all filled with the Holy Spirit, and began speaking in tongues, (other languages) as the Spirit was giving them utterance.
 Now there were Jews living in Jerusalem, devout men, from every nation under heaven.”